need4swede/wiki-go/data/documents/plugins/mdm/document.md

 - Targeting specific users, or everyone on the server
 - Targeting specific platforms and app versions
 - Delivery immediately to live devices, or on next app launch
+- Resending an existing announcement to devices that have already seen it

+Immediate delivery uses Neptune's live server event stream.
+If iOS or tvOS was suspended before it could receive the event, Neptune catches up when the app returns to the foreground; an app that was fully closed catches up at its next launch.
+Targeting and once-per-device dismissal rules are identical on every delivery path.

+**Resend Now** keeps the announcement's content and targeting, gives it a new delivery ID, activates immediate delivery, and sends it through the same live event stream.
+Neptune therefore treats it as a new announcement on every matching device without creating a second card for the administrator to maintain.

 Useful for planned maintenance windows, new library additions, or house rules.